Projects > Product Design - 2024

 Mostly what we saw from the doctor was good news.
 Using the prototype he was able to perform three of four tasks requested as well as a fifth bonus task, for a success rate of 80%.
 Perhaps most illuminating, however, was his mindset and how it affected his choices.
 As with so many participants I’ve tested, the doctor saw what he EXPECTED to see and disregarded the new and/or novel.
 And it had cost us that last 20%.

-The Product Manager’s primary concern was the degree to which some of his business goals was being addressed in this prototype.
+The Product Manager’s main concern was the degree to which some of his business goals were being addressed in this prototype.
 Specifically, he wanted doctors to discover the automated recommendations for curation.
 And to do so in ways that more closely paralleled a similar product I’d designed the year previous.
 Was the doctor missing curation because it was new and novel?
 Or because it wasn’t new and novel ENOUGH?

 Revelation